 Life goals list is a milestone to learn, expand, love, and grow with every passing year.
 Amidst this, how many of us actually follow this list?
 We work throughout the week relentlessly.
 But when we have free time, we prefer watching television, playing mobile games or lazing around.
 But there is a way of achieving your goals.
 Let’s find more about it!

 After jotting down goals, you must start working to achieve these goals.
-And that’s when SMART goals come to the rescue.
-SMART means Specific, Measurable, Achievable, Realistic, and Timely.
-The SMART goals method gives you a direction, boost, and organizes to reach your goals.
-That’s why SMART goals are a blessing for personal development and are used by entrepreneurs or top management.
+And that’s when LIFE goals come to the rescue.
+The LIFE goals method gives you a direction, boost, and organizes to reach your goals.
+That’s why LIFE goals are a blessing for personal development.

 Now that you know about goals.
 But do you know how to set goals in life?
 If no, then let’s explore more about that.